 About sensory processing difficulties

-Sensory processing difficulties are a group of symptoms and related behaviours that happen when someone has trouble taking in information from their senses and responding appropriately to it.
+Sensory processing difficulties are symptoms and related behaviours that happen when someone has trouble taking in information from their senses and responding appropriately to it.

-This can be information related to sight, hearing, touch, smell and taste, or information related to internal sensations in the body, like pain and movement sensations.
+This can be information related to sight, hearing, touch, smell and taste.
+It can also be information related to internal sensations in the body, like pain and movement sensations.

-Some children with sensory processing difficulties might behave in unusual ways, or in ways that aren’t typical for their age.
+Some children with sensory processing difficulties might behave in unusual ways or ways that aren’t typical for their age.
 Others might avoid particular activities.

 Most children have trouble with sensory information sometimes.
 But when these reactions happen frequently, or for long periods of time, they can interfere with social interaction, learning, behaviour or development.